Chinese Dry Spices and Condiments

 Amomum white cardamom, sometimes called Thai cardamom is used throughout China and Southeast Asia for its floral aromatic flavors.
 It is sometimes ground and used in curry powder but often used in braising liquids.
 It looks like a small dried chickpea but it is in fact, a soft pod with seeds inside.
 The white cardamom has a hint of menthol flavor and does wonders for adding a unique flavor to your dishes.

-Green cardamom is most commonly used in India dishes but also used in some Malaysian and Southeast Asian dishes due to the influence from Indian cuisine in these areas.
+Green cardamom is most commonly used in Indian dishes but is also used in some Malaysian and Southeast Asian dishes due to the influence of Indian cuisine in these areas.

 This is delicious and super fresh – I just added a level teaspoon to a large (500 ml) cup of Irish Breakfast Tea, and am truly feeling invigorated – Had been drinking tea with turmeric, but when I read recently about the health benefits of ginger, I was reminded how much I like ginger tea.
 For bedtime or kids, skip the black tea, and add the ginger powder to hot water – milk, and sugar to taste.
 This is much less work – and cheaper – than slicing fresh ginger and boiling it.
 The flavor of dried ginger products is always going to be different from fresh ginger, but this definitely has a complex flavor profile and a nice peppery ‘bite’ to it.